-41. That the RSO/NSO consider the development of a bowls specific facility implementation plan to explore opportunities to maximise use of the facilities through partnerships with other activities, mergers of clubs and consolidation/rationalisation of facilities.
+43. That a bowls specific facility implementation plan is developed to explore opportunities to maximise use of the facilities through partnerships with other activities, mergers of clubs and consolidation/rationalisation of facilities.

 6.7.4 Golf

 Golf has a network of 18 clubs across the region.
 However, membership of these clubs is in decline.
 Access and number of facilities is not considered an issue by golf.
 Like bowls maintaining the medium to long term viability and sustainability without significant change is the challenge.
 The NZ Golf National Facility Strategy provides some guidance and support from the National Body should be sought to assist with facility planning.